Dental Career

 Landing her dream job, a female CDP dentist smiling at a pediatric patient chairside.

 At the beginning of your dental school journey, it’s all about passing tests and finding placement in a program.
-While you’re studying, it’s easy to develop tunnel vision and just focus on getting through each assignment, each class, each hour of clinical with little thought for the future.
-All this hard work is preparing you for a great career, but how do you go about finding a job after dental school and when should you start looking?
+While studying, it’s easy to develop tunnel vision and focus on getting through each assignment, class, and clinic hour with little thought for the future.
+All this hard work prepares you for a great career, but how do you go about finding a job after dental school, and when should you start looking?

 Finding a Job After Dental School

-Take a quick tour of any dental student forum online and you’ll see no shortage of people asking how to find their first job after dental school.
-Sure, there are sites out there like Indeed, Zip Recruiter, and even Craigslist, however, there are better ways to find inroads to great dental jobs.
+Take a quick tour of any dental student forum online, and you’ll see no shortage of people asking how to find their first job after dental school.
+Sure, there are sites like Indeed, Zip Recruiter, and even Craigslist.
+However, there are better ways to find inroads to great dental jobs.

 Narrow Down Your Options

-There are generally three paths for finding your first job as an associate: finding a private practice to join, signing on with a group, or working for a corporate practice.
-Each has its own pros and cons which you should consider carefully.
-Have a clear picture in your mind for your future long-term career path and what you hope to achieve.
+Each has its own pros and cons, which you should consider carefully.
+Have a clear picture of your future long-term career path and what you hope to achieve.

 CDP employees at a ribbon cutting ceremony for a new Smile Magic dream job practice opening.